Erfan Ali Saeed

 Erfan Ali Saeed (born December 20, 1983) is a professional basketball player.
-He plays for El Jaish SC of the Qatar basketball league.
+He plays for Al-Wakrah SC of the Qatar basketball league.
 He is also a member of the Qatar national basketball team.

 Ali competed for the Qatar national basketball team at the 2007 and FIBA Asia Championship 2009.
 He also competed for Qatar at their only FIBA World Championship performance to date, in 2006, where he averaged 10 points and 5 rebounds per game.